Sid-369-2004/Capstone-Project/Machine Learning Capstone project/README.md

 * **1.15 Model Performance Comparison Slide**, clearly comparing the performance of the collaborative filtering models.
 (1 point)
 * **1.16 Conclusion Slide**, clearly and concisely summarizing the key findings and results.
 (1 point)

-### Question 2: Choose the correct option based on the approach used in the content-based recommender system.
-(1 point)

-### Question 3: Select the correct options based on the steps that are part of the KNN-based recommender workflow.
-(2 points)

-### Question 4: Choose the correct option based on which metric was used to evaluate the collaborative filtering models?
-(1 point)